COSC3020/recurrence-analysis-Hrics12/README.md

             // The middle loop runs n times for (var j = 0; j < n; j++) {
                 // The inner loop runs n^2 times

-                // The total time complexity of these nested loops is O(n^5), which contributes to the n^5 part of the recurrence relation for (var k = 0; k < n * n; k++) {
+                for (var k = 0; k < n * n; k++) {

                     count = count + 1;